ckelsoe/obsidian-shell-path-copy/README.md

 ## Why This Plugin?

-Today's workflows often involve using Obsidian alongside terminal-based AI assistants like Claude Code or Gemini CLI.
+Today's workflows often involve using Obsidian alongside terminal-based AI assistants, such as Claude Code or Gemini CLI.
 You might be using Obsidian on Windows, macOS, Linux, or even on mobile devices like iPads and Android tablets (which can run both Obsidian and terminal apps).
 Regardless of your setup—whether that's Obsidian on Windows with a WSL terminal, Obsidian on your iPad connected to a remote Linux server, or any other combination—you face the same challenge: copying file paths from Obsidian that work correctly in your target terminal environment.

 In these scenarios, you need to copy file paths from your vault for use in shell commands or AI assistant prompts.
 Obsidian's native "Copy file path" command is buried in the command palette and only provides a single path format, which may not match your target system's requirements.